This post may contain affiliate links. Please read our disclosure policy.

 Absolutely!
 Simply double the ingredient amounts to make more.

-Add more crushed red pepper flakes or a spoonful of gochujang (Korean red chili paste) to the marinade for extra heat.
+Add extra red pepper flakes or mix in a spoonful of gochujang for heat.

 Ways To Use Leftover Ingredients